 Your home is a shared space.
 A home enriches the lives of its inhabitants.
 The modern American home is open, welcoming, and adaptable to the needs of its residents.

 Why should anyone revisit 1950’s architecture?
 This was the era of the jet plane.
 It was the decade of the suburbs.
-The decade with birth of modern shopping malls.
+The decade with the birth of modern shopping malls.
 Elvis Presley would become forever immortalized.

 Residence de I’Isle: Re-defining the Modern American Home